 In the patent profession, you could earn up to £45,000 before you’ve even finished your exams.
 Qualification increases your worth further, and can be used as a passport to international opportunities.
 Fellows and Associates use the data from their annual salary survey to highlight what you could be earning from Trainee to Partner level.

 Being a patent attorney can be a very rewarding career and the salary increases can be frequent and significant as you progress through the examinations.
 In UK private practices, salaries are by and large linked to qualification status up until the point you have qualified.
 Although in some instances, there can be differences in starting salaries for different technical specialisms depending on supply and demand.

 Corporate vs. private practice

 This article focuses on working in private practice for a firm of patent attorneys in the UK.
-Fewer corporations tend to hire attorneys at trainee level, and a career in-house most frequently begins post qualification or at the very least when you have had a few years’ experience prior to qualification.
+Less and less corporations hire attorneys at trainee level, and a career in-house most frequently begins post qualification or at the very least when you have had a few years’ experience prior to qualification.
 Typically, attorneys can earn more in-house than they can in private practice for the years following qualification up until Partner level.
 However, once attorneys reach Partner status within a private practice their earning potential, in general, far outstrips what can be achieved in industry.